ismaeljouhariperez/ema-api/README.md

 - ✅ Fine-grained authorization with Pundit
 - ✅ Adventure storage and retrieval with geolocation
 - ✅ Advanced search with PgSearch
-- ✅ Asynchronous processing with Sidekiq
+- ✅ Asynchronous processing with Solid Queue
+- ✅ Database-backed caching with Solid Cache
 - ✅ Integration with the AI service (FastAPI) for content generation
 - ✅ Docker and docker-compose setup for easy development and deployment